DevKing-IA/Demo-MoveHQ/Frontend/README.md

 # Demo-MoveHQ application frontend
-This is a frontend part for the demo application.
+This is the frontend package for the demo application.

 ## Project setup
 ```